cncf/glossary/content/en/cloud-computing.md

 ## Problem it addresses

-Historically, organizations looking to increase their computing capacity faced a dilemma: either invest in new facilities for their servers and networks or upgrade existing ones.
-This process was time-consuming and resource-intensive.
+Traditionally, organizations needing more computing capacity had to choose between costly investments in new server facilities or upgrades to existing infrastructure—a slow and resource-heavy process.

 ## How it helps